Predictia/AQUA/docs/sphinx/source/container.rst

    Load the container with the local version of AQUA found in the ``$AQUA`` environment variable.
    Without this option, it will load the container with the container version of AQUA.

+.. option:: -v <version>

+   Load a specific version of the AQUA container.
+The default is the "latest" version available on the machine

 .. option:: -e <script>

    Execute a command in the container after loading it.